bboymimi/ubuntu-xenial/Ubuntu.md

-Name:    linux
+Name:    linux-hwe
 Version: 4.15.0
-Series:  18.04 (bionic)
+Series:  16.04 (Xenial)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 18.04 series.
-This source tree is used to produce the flavours: generic, generic-lpae, lowlatency.
+    This is the source code for the Ubuntu HWE kernel for the 16.04 series.
+This source tree is used to produce the flavours: generic, and lowlatency.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.